telerik/blazor-docs/knowledge-base/calendar-disable-weekends.md

 title: Disable Weekends in Calendar
 description: How to disable Weekends in Calendar, so the user cannot select them?
 type: how-to
-page_title: Disable Weekends in Calendar
+page_title: Disable Weekends in the Calendar
 slug: calendar-kb-disable-weekends
 position:
 tags: disable, weekends, calendar, datepicker, daterangepicker